csikasote/ammi-asr-class-project/README.md

 Several challenges were encoutered during the dataset building process:
 - The scarcity of the Bemba literature on the internet.
 But was fortunate to find an online Bible in Bemba language.
 - Difficult to read and pronounce some of the words in Bemba.
 Surely, this could have negatively affected the quality of recordings.
 - The Lig-Aikuma application was crushing during recording sessions.
-This  slowed the process of recording and frustatitng at times.
+This  slowed the process of recording and frustrating at times.

 ### Other comments
 - Speech recognition course was very interesting especially that it was coupled with a project that gave me the practical aspect of gathering data and coming up with speech dataset for ASR.
 Huge shout outs to amazing lecturers for sharing their knowledge.